Laser Eye Surgery Consultation

 Don’t hesitate to give us a call when you’re considering laser eye surgery!
 We’d be happy to answer your questions and assess if you’re a good candidate.
 Whether you’re eager to get started or are simply satisfying your curiosity, we will point you in the right direction.

-Contact us for a consultation.
+Contact us for a consultation today.

-Where To Find Us
+Where to Find Us

 At the corner of Springbank Drive and Wonderland Road, our clinic offers plenty of parking out front.